btimby/django-proxysql/README.rst

 ``django-proxysql`` assumes you are using a pool of peer MySQL, ProxySQL or MaxScale servers that are all exactly equivalent.
-It does not intelligently route queries, that is left to ProxySQL.
+It does not intelligently route queries, that is left to the downstream peers.

-If you are running a Galera cluster and you are not interested in read / write split, this database engine can be used in place of a load balancer.
-Just configure your Galera nodes as peers.

 How?
 ====

 Configure your MySQL peers as additional databases in Django settings.
 Then configure your ``default`` django database to use this engine and specify the peers.
+You can also specify the optional ``CHECK_INTERVAL`` which controls how often a downed peer is rechecked (30s default).

 .. code:: python